 - Students must make a "C" or better in all courses.
-Students are allowed no more than three (3) "C" grades in the THECB Architecture Field of Study Curricula.
+Students are allowed no more than three (3) "C" grades in this degree plan.
 Most receiving institutions will not transfer a course unless it has a grade of "C" or better and often times limit the number of "C" grades to transfer. - Students must maintain an overall GPA of 2.8 or better.
-This is the minimum threshold for a student to transfer to another architecture program in a senior college in Texas.
-Most schools require an overall GPA of 3.0 or better for transfer to another architecture program in a senior college in Texas. - Students shall take their general education coursework alongside their architecture coursework.
+This is the minimum threshold for a student to transfer to another architecture program in a senior college in Texas. - Students shall take their general education coursework alongside their architecture coursework.
 Leaving core curriculum coursework to the end of the program will cause a student to not advance in the program nor graduate on time. - Students must meet all course pre-requisites and/or course co-requisites in the case of lower REM levels prior to course registration.
 No exceptions will be given. - Students registering late will not be allowed to enroll in an architecture course after the first week of classes. - Near or after completion of the first year of architectural studio coursework, all students will be reviewed for advancement into the second year of architectural design studios.
 This will occur at the time the student is advised and registers for the next Fall semester term.
-The student shall advance to the second year of architectural design studios if they meet all of the following requirements. - Has a GPA of 2.8 or better - o Has no more than three "C" grades in the THECB Architecture Field of Study Curricula - Has successfully completed the first-year studios and core curriculum coursework with a grade of "C" or better - Has the required REM levels of Reading=3, English=3, Math=3 - o Met course prerequisites to register for ARCH 2603 Architectural Design Studio III - Students who wish to advance in the program after completing their first year of architectural design studios but do not meet the requirements of advancement shall enter a program probationary status.
+The student shall advance to the second year of architectural design studios if they meet all of the following requirements. - Has a GPA of 2.8 or better - Has no more than three "C" grades - Has successfully completed the first year studios and core curriculum coursework with a grade of "C" or better - Has the required REM levels of Reading=3, English=3, Math=3 - Met course prerequisites to register for ARCH 2603 Architectural Design Studio III - Students who wish to advance in the program after completing their first year of architectural design studios but do not meet the requirements of advancement shall enter a program probationary status.
 Upon entering a probationary status, the student shall meet with an advisor to develop an Action Plan to follow for the next semester.
 After one semester, the student shall meet with an Advisor for review of their progress in their Action Plan.
 Students who meet the requirements of their Action Plan shall meet with the Department Chair for review to see if the student is eligible to advance further in the program.